reksar/vsget/README.md

 get-sdk [DESTINATION]
 ```

-Downloads the ISO, extracts the MSI installers of the SDK components and
+Downloads the ISO, extracts the MSI installers (with related CAB files) of the
-unpacks them into `[DESTINATION]`.
+SDK components and unpacks them into `[DESTINATION]`.

 # Uncache MS Visual Studio components

+**NOTE: it is broken at the moment!**

 ```bat
 uncache-vsix [MSVS CACHE PATH]